cjmartin/launchcalendar.org/_posts/2025-05-27-starship-starship-flight-9-test-flight.md

 title: "\U0001F680 Starship | \U0001F6F0 Starship Flight 9 Test Flight"
 description: >-
   SpaceX launched Ship 35 (Block 2) and Booster 14-2 for Starship's ninth integrated test flight from Starbase, Texas, on May 27, 2025.
-The mission featured eight Version 3 Starlink satellite simulators, the first booster reflight, Block 2 upgrades, heat shield and reentry experiments, an in-space Raptor engine relight, and a planned water landing.
-The payload bay door malfunctioned, preventing deployment.
-Ship 35 lost attitude control during the coast phase due to fuel leaks and was lost over the Indian Ocean, while the booster was lost following an explosion during its relight and water landing attempt.
-Both stages failed to complete their full objectives, but the flight yielded valuable engineering data for rapid Starship program development.
+The test marked the first reflight of a Super Heavy booster and Block 2 upgrades, tested in-space Raptor relight, and carried eight Version 3 Starlink satellite simulators, which could not be deployed due to a payload bay door malfunction following loss of vehicle control.
 tags:
   - Starship
   - SpaceX